Christian Stangl: Table of the Triple Seven Summits

 The table shows the key data of the ascents of the Triple Seven Summits project.
 It is mainly based upon a list of Eberhard Jurgalski, created 2013.
 The numbering shows more than the actual 21 mountains, acknowledging two different lists of alpinistic tradition, the Bass version (B), and more challenging Messner version (M).

 In addition to the 21 mountains of the Messner version, Stangl ascended further nine summits on three continents to also meet the requirements of the Bass version.
-This includes ascending the three highest peaks of Australian mainland Mount Ksciuszko, Mount Townsend and Mount Twynam.
+This includes ascending the three highest peaks of Australian mainland Mount Kosciuszko, Mount Townsend and Mount Twynam.
 In course of the project, he anew climbed the three highest peaks of the Alps, Mont Blanc (4,810 m), Dufourspitze (4,634 m), and Dom (4,545 m), in 2013.
 According to one of multiple acknowledged scholarly opinions, the border between Europe and Asia is to be located north of Caucasus, alongside the Kuma–Manych Depression.
 Considering that, the Alps would be the highest mountain range of Europe, making Mont Blanc, Dufourspitze and Dom the highest summits of the continent.
 Due to potential uncertainties regarding the measurement accuracy of altitudes, Stangl also climbed three additional mountains, Ngga Pulu (2007) und Puncak Trikora (2010) in Oceania, and Rwenzori (Margherita Peak) in Africa (2012).

 Further ventures / personal life

 Since younger days, Christian Stangl undertakes extended bicycle treks.
 In 1985, he cycled across the Alps in 28 days, climbing Matterhorn, Mont Blanc, Eiger, Piz Palü, Cevedale, Königsspitze, and Ortler, on the way.
 In 2005, he traversed Atacama desert solo, north to south, covering a distance of 900 kilometers.
 For training matters, Stangl goes for long bicycle treks, for instance cycling from Admont to Gibraltar within 21 days, in 2001.
 In course of the Triple Seven Summits project, he rode from Austria to Caucasus and back, carrying the entire expedition luggage.

 In 2022, Christian Stangl was able to reach Alma Negra (6,110 m) in Argentina on a new route from the South in a solo ascend.

-Christian Stangl now lives in Hall bei Admont, and works as state-approved mountain guide and project manager.
+Christian Stangl now lives in Admont, and works as state-approved mountain guide and project manager.
 He gives speeches and does presentations about his mountaineering ventures, and holds special workshops for executives.